What is COUMADIN

-- your chance of having bleeding problems is higher than the possible benefit of treatment.
-Your healthcare provider will decide if COUMADIN is right for you.
-Talk to your healthcare provider about all of your health conditions
+- your chance of having bleeding problems is higher than the possible benefit of treatment; your healthcare provider will decide if COUMADIN is right for you.

-- Do not take other medicines that contain warfarin sodium while taking COUMADIN.
+- you are taking other medicines that contain warfarin sodium.

-Before taking Coumadin, tell your healthcare provider if you:
+Before you take COUMADIN, tell your healthcare provider if you:

-- are planning to have any surgery or dental procedure because you may have to stop taking COUMADIN for a short time or your dose may need to be adjusted.
+- are planning to have any surgery or dental procedure; your COUMADIN may need to be stopped for a short time, or your dose adjusted.

-- are pregnant or plan to become pregnant or considering breast-feeding while taking COUMADIN
+- are pregnant or plan to become pregnant or are considering breastfeeding while taking COUMADIN.

 - Death of skin tissue (skin necrosis or gangrene).
-This can happen soon after starting COUMADIN.
-It happens because blood clots form and block blood flow to an area of your body.
-Call your healthcare provider right away if you have pain, color, or temperature change to any area of your body.
-You may need medical care right away to prevent death or loss (amputation) of your affected body part
+This can happen soon after starting COUMADIN, and happens because blood clots form and block blood flow to an area of your body.
+Call your healthcare provider right away if you have pain, color, or temperature changes to any area of your body.
+You may need medical care right away to prevent death or loss (amputation) of your affected body part.

 - “Purple toes syndrome.”
 Call your healthcare provider right away if you have pain in your toes and they look purple or dark in color.

 These are not all the side effects of COUMADIN; tell your healthcare provider if you have any side effect that bothers you or does not go away.